Ball Green Primary School

-- Teaching arrangements
+- Teaching arrangements.

-- Additional adults
+- Additional adults.

-- Resources and equipment (pencil grips etc)
+- Resources and equipment (pencil grips, ear defenders etc).

 - How is the decision made about what type and how much support my child/young person will receive?

-Consultations with parents and the child would take place when any decisions are considered so that the parent's and child's views can be taken into consideration.
+Consultations with parents and the child would take place when any decisions are considered so that parent's views can be taken into consideration.
 This is also an opportunity to discuss the desired outcomes of interventions.
 Different children will require different levels of support in order to help them make progress.